vince0169/Docker/README.md

 ## [](https://github.com/diranetafen/student-list#objectives)Objectives

-The objectives of this practice exam are to ensure that you are able to manage a docker infrastructure, so you will be evaluated about the following
+The objectives of this practice exam are to ensure that you are able to manage a docker infrastructure, so you will be evaluated about the following.

 ### [](https://github.com/diranetafen/student-list#themes)Themes: